raulsanzr/DNA-Methylation/README.md

 ## Workflow for Analyzing Human Methylation Array Data with Infinium Methylation EPIC using R

+> This is the markdown version of [EPIC.R](https://github.com/raulsanzr/methylation/blob/main/R/EPIC.R).

+> You can also find the pipeline to analize **Infinium Mouse Methylation** [here](https://github.com/raulsanzr/methylation/blob/main/R/mouse.R).

 This comprehensive workflow guides you through the analysis of human methylation array data obtained from the **Infinium Methylation EPIC** platform.
 The primary tools utilized are three Bioconductor packages: `minfi`, `limma`, and `DMRcate`.
 The workflow encompasses data import, preprocessing, and differential methylation analysis, with a focus on identifying and annotating differentially methylated positions (DMPs) and regions (DMRs).

-> This is the markdown version of [EPIC.R](https://github.com/raulsanzr/methylation/blob/main/R/EPIC.R).
-You can also find the pipeline to analize **Infinium Mouse Methylation** [here](https://github.com/raulsanzr/methylation/blob/main/R/mouse.R).

 ## Libraries